ABOUT THE FRYS HILL REPEATER GROUP

 Duplexer: Made by G4UTM from a WB5WPA design, much improved.

-Connectivity: Allstar Link node 2250 (currently offline)
+Connectivity: Allstar Link node 2250

 This repeater runs currently around 7W ERP from a dipole antenna approx, 30m AGL.